florisoft/User.Manuals/FINANCIAL/Debit (M29)/M29 - Manual Automatic Bank Withdrawl (SEPA) ENG.md

 ## Entering Direct Debit (Incasso) data

-First we'll need to enter our own company's data correctly into Florisoft.
+First we will need to enter our own company's data correctly into Florisoft.
 Follow the steps below to do this:

 |Step|Explanation|
 |:--|:--|